Marcus Harris (cricketer)

-Marcus Sinclair Harris (born 21 July 1992) is an Australian cricketer who plays as an opening batter for Victoria in domestic cricket.
-He made his Test cricket debut for the Australia national cricket team in December 2018 against India.
+Marcus Sinclair Harris (born 21 July 1992) is an Australian cricketer who has represented Australia in Test cricket.
+A left-handed opening batter, Harris plays for Victoria and Lancashire in domestic cricket.
+He made his Test debut for the Australia national cricket team in December 2018 against India.
+He was a member of the Australian team that won the 2023 ICC World Test Championship final.

 Cricket career

 Western Australia

 Harris began playing first-class cricket for Western Australia in the 2010–11 summer.
 His maiden first-class century came in just his third match, when he made 157 against Queensland.
 This made him the youngest Australian to score a first class 150, breaking a 115-year-old record set by Clem Hill.
 Harris played semi-regularly for Western Australia over the next six years, and was even named man of the match in the 2014–15 Sheffield Shield final for scoring 81 and 158 in his two innings.
 Harris played more than 40 Sheffield Shield matches for Western Australia and scored more than 2,000 runs for the team, but he'd only kept a batting average of 28.43 and scored just four centuries in that time.
 Harris also played for the Twenty20 team the Perth Scorchers, playing 14 Big Bash League (BBL) matches to score 192 runs at an average of 19.41.

 Harris had a particularly poor 2015–16 season.
 In the Sheffield Shield he had mixed results, scoring a century but only totaling 274 runs at an average of 27.40, and his BBL form was woeful with just 69 runs from 6 innings.
 His performances for the Western Australian teams frustrated coach Justin Langer, who said he was "mediocre with flashes of brilliance".
 In Australia's national List A competition, the Matador BBQs One-Day Cup, Harris wasn't even chosen to be in Western Australia's team at all.
 He was instead picked up by the young Cricket Australia XI.
 At the end of the season Harris left Western Australia to play for Victoria.